|Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details.

 Unlink Or Save Edited Compound

 A linked compound under Edit In-Place can be changed into a simple compound using the Unlink Compound option.
-Once the compound is unlinked, it is no longer saved into a separate file.

 Changes in the linked compound under Edit In-Place can be saved to the original file using the Save In-Place Modifications option.